 My experience with online piano education actually goes back to 2008.
 Living in Arizona at the time, many of my students had second homes.
 When summer heat arrived, they headed to cooler areas of the U.S. and Canada.
 Back then, the technology was pretty rough, but I learned a lot about cameras, microphones, and lighting.
 The arrival of Zoom allowed me to put all I had learned into an effective teaching system that gets results for my piano students.

-Having taught for decades both online and in-person, I can tell you that live streaming technology has improved so much that teaching piano by video is just as good, and in many cases even better than in-person piano lessons.
-And for students who want an experienced piano teacher, but can’t find one in their local community, my online piano lessons are a great choice for anyone who is serious about learning to play the piano.
+Having taught both online and in-person, I can tell you that with today’s live streaming technology, online piano lessons are just as good, and in many cases even better than in-person piano lessons.
+And for students who want an experienced piano teacher, but can’t find one in their local communities, online piano lessons are a great choice for anyone who is serious about learning to play the piano.

 Since its invention around 1700, the piano has been a foundational instrument for composers and performers.
 The piano can be heard everywhere in both classical and modern music.
 While learning to play the piano is challenging, the rewards for those with a passion for music and the discipline to stick with it are definitely there for the asking.
 And if you are like me, making your own music will be one of the great pleasures of your life.

-Whatever your reasons for taking piano lessons, my role is to serve as your guide as you study and practice to reach your piano goals.
-I will teach you music fundamentals, technique, and personal expression, using any style of music that speaks to you.
-This approach not only keeps you motivated, it also helps build a repertoire of mastered pieces, that you can enjoy for a lifetime.
-Along the way, I you will also learn how to learn so you that you might not need guidance in the mastering more of the kind of music you love.
+Whatever your reasons for taking piano lessons, my job is to serve as your guide as you study and practice to reach your piano goals.
+I will teach you music fundamentals, theory, piano technique, and musical expression.
+And you’ll learn with the music you love, not tedious exercises in piano method books.
+This approach to learning the piano not only keeps you motivated, but it also helps you build a repertoire of mastered pieces, that you can enjoy for a lifetime.

-My students may be different in age, experience, and backgrounds, but they all share a curiosity about music.
+My students are all different in age, experience, and backgrounds, but they all share a curiosity about music.
 They practice hard, ask lots of questions, and listen to a lot of music.
-And as their teacher, I am always aware of the way each student likes to learn new concepts, the pace of learning that is most comfortable for them, and the need to balance the piano with other activities in their lives.
+And as their teacher, I always bear in the mind the way each student likes to learn new concepts, the pace of learning that is most comfortable for them, and the need to balance the piano with other activities in their lives.

 How Do Online Piano Lessons Work?